barneyb/johann/documentation/docs/system/dynamic-memory.md

     ;      3984 chunks (0xc2700 bytes)
     ;      52 mmaps  (52 pages)

 STDERR will show a summary of the free lists as well.
 Collecting these stats cannot be disabled without modifying the source, but the cost is miniscule compared to how wasteful the compiled codes are.
-The columns in the table correspond to the different free lists mentioned above.

 You can call the undocumented `mem_stats__(bool force)` function to force a warning to be printed while your program is running, which is occasionally helpful for debugging.